Guangzhou Lhasa Shigatse Namtso Train Tour

 Stay overnight in the train

-The train Z264 starts from Guangzhou to Lhasa, with a total length of 4,980 kilometers.
-It takes 52 hours and 53 minutes, which means you have to stay on the train for three days and two nights.
+The train Z265 starts from Guangzhou to Lhasa, with a total length of 4,980 kilometers.
+It takes about 54 hours, which means you have to stay on the train for three days and two nights.
 It sounds long but you can witness countless beautiful scenery along the way.
-You will move northwards first and then westward to cross Shaanxi, Gansu, Qinghai, till Xi'ning, which is the start point of the Qinghai-Tibet railway.
-You will see massive deserts, the immense grasslands, vast valleys, snow-capped Mountains, picturesque lakes, and flocks of yaks and sheep.
+You will move northwards first and then westward to cross Shaanxi, Gansu, Qinghai, till Xi'ning, which is the starting point of the Qinghai-Tibet railway.
+You will see massive deserts, immense grasslands, vast valleys, snow-capped Mountains, picturesque lakes, and flocks of yaks and sheep.

 Our local Tibetan guide will wait for you at Lhasa railway station by holding your name sign.
 You will be greeted with a warm Tashi Delek (a kind of blessing), and be presented with a white Hada (traditional Tibetan ceremonial by giving you a white scarf).
 Then transfer to the hotel in Lhasa city.
 On your first arrival day in Lhasa (3650m), it's essential to have a good rest to avoid Acute Mountain Sickness (AMS, also known as altitude sickness).
 Remember to drink lots of water, eat lighter and have high carbohydrate food which will be helpful to you to adapt to the high altitude better.